BKSchatzki/cflatrun/README.md

 ## Examples:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at some more examples in my portfolio:

 **Songstruct:** https://github.com/BKSchatzki/songstruct